 With the introduction of Omnibus Law (Law No. 11 of 2020), the government of Indonesia has issued a new Investment list to replace the old Daftar Negatif Investasi (DNI) or Negative Investment List under Presidential Regulation No. 44 of 2016 and Presidential Regulation No. 76 of 2007.
 The old Negative Investment List used to list those business activities that were either open, partially closed or fully closed to foreign investors.
-The new investment list, aptly titled Priority Investment List, is issued under Presidential Regulation No. 10 of 2021 on Investment Business Activities.
+The new investment list as a result of Omnibus Law, aptly titled Priority Investment List, is issued under Presidential Regulation No. 10 of 2021 on Investment Business Activities.
 Like the old Negative Investment List, the list of business sectors in the Priority Investment List refers to the classification of sectors set out in the Indonesian Business Sector Classifications (“KBLI“).

-In the Priority Investment List, permitted and restricted sectors have been simplified, and instead of navigating a long list of businesses that foreign investors cannot invest in, they can now target the desired business and comply with the necessary conditions.
+In the Priority Investment List (a new list issued as a result of Omnibus Law), permitted and restricted sectors have been simplified, and instead of navigating a long list of businesses that foreign investors cannot invest in, they can now target the desired business and comply with the necessary conditions.

 Below we are providing the summary of changes in key business sectors where restrictions have been relaxed for foreign investors.

-KEY BUSINESS AREAS WITH LIFTED FOREIGN OWNERSHIP RESTRICTIONS
+BUSINESS AREAS WITH LIFTED FOREIGN OWNERSHIP RESTRICTIONS DUE TO OMNIBUS LAW

 |No.||Sector||Position under Negative Investment List||Position under Priority Investment List|

 |1||Telecommunications and information technology service provider||Foreign investment was capped at 67%||100% open.

 In addition, e-commerce/web portals business (even if the investment is less than IDR 100 billion) is now open to 100% foreign investment, from previously 49%.